 >> Take a look at our thermal inkjet range

 Promising speed, legibility and durability, laser coding is a common favourite in the pharmaceutical sector.
 In addition, our laser range also delivers lower long-term running costs and environmentally-friendly operation.
 With no inks or solvents and automatic temperature cooling, it has the potential to make your operations more eco-friendly.
-Our laser range can also deliver both human-readable and 2D matrix coding at high speeds.
+Our laser range can also deliver both human-readable and 2D Data Matrix coding at high speeds.

 >> Take a look at our laser range